donotruck21/socketio/README.md

 Our first step is to install socket.io.
-Since socket.io is just a node module we already know how to install it using npm install.
-(I hope you guys are seeing a theme with npm install here)
+Since socket.io is just a node module we will install it using npm install.

 npm install socket.io --save

 Now let's configure the server side:

 Open up your server.js file and add the following right after you instantiate your server variable

 // this selects our port and listens
 // note that we're now storing our app.listen within
 // a variable called server. this is important!!